Back to the Future (franchise): Box office performance

-As of June 2011, the Back to the Future series is the 14th-highest-grossing trilogy of all time at the domestic market (adjusted for inflation), 17th-highest-grossing trilogy of all time at the domestic market (not adjusted for inflation), and the 13th-highest-grossing trilogy of all time, worldwide (not adjusted for inflation).
+As of June 2011, the Back to the Future series is the 14th-highest-grossing trilogy of all time in the domestic market (adjusted for inflation), 17th-highest-grossing trilogy of all time in the domestic market (not adjusted for inflation), and the 13th-highest-grossing trilogy of all time worldwide (not adjusted for inflation).

-The trilogy was re-released in certain countries worldwide on October 21, 2015, to commemorate the date traveled to by the protagonists in Back to the Future Part II and generated $4.8 million on its opening day.
+The trilogy was re-released in select countries worldwide on October 21, 2015, to commemorate the date traveled to by the protagonists in Back to the Future Part II, generating $4.8 million on its opening day.
 In the United States and Canada, it earned $1.65 million from ticket sales across 1,815 North American theaters on its opening day.
 Germany opened with $1.4 million and the United Kingdom with $345,000.
-Revenues from other territories such as Australia, Austria, France, Italy were moderate.
+Revenues from other territories such as Australia, Austria, France, and Italy were moderate.

-The first movie in the trilogy returned to certain countries once again for the 35th anniversary of the first film.
-In the United Kingdom, this was originally scheduled to begin on May 29, 2020, but due to the COVID-19 pandemic the opening dates of various cinemas were delayed, and on a cinema-by-cinema basis slowly reopened.
-Many cinemas also showed the rest of the trilogy, partially due to the coinciding 30th anniversary of Part III.
+The first movie in the trilogy returned to select countries once again for the 35th anniversary of the first film.
+In the United Kingdom, this was originally scheduled to begin on May 29, 2020, but due to the COVID-19 pandemic the opening dates of various theaters were delayed, slowly reopening on a theater-by-theater basis.
+Many theaters also showed the rest of the trilogy, partially due to the coinciding 30th anniversary of Part III.